-We know that four women were screened twice; they are counted only once in this table.
+\We know that four women were screened twice; they are counted only once in this table.

-Screener figures for CCH Obstetrics/Gynecology are an estimate.
-The screeners for non-

-CCH Trauma Department are preliminary, based on Trauma Department logs.
+\\Screener figures for CCH Obstetrics/Gynecology are an estimate.
+The screeners for noninterviewed women were accidentally destroyed before they were collected for data entry.
+Figures for CCH Trauma Department are preliminary, based on Trauma Department logs.